Manuel Bernabé: Early life

-Bernabe was born on February 17, 1890, in Parañaque to Timoteo Bernabe, who would later serve as the municipal president of Parañaque, and Emilia Hernandez.
+Bernabé was born on February 17, 1890, in Parañaque to Timoteo Bernabé, who would later serve as the municipal president of Parañaque, and Emilia Hernandez.
 He was only nine years old when he began to write verses in Spanish and by the age of fourteen, he was already speaking Latin.

-Bernabe earned his Bachelor of Arts degree at Ateneo Municipal de Manila as a valedictorian.
+Bernabé earned his Bachelor of Arts degree at Ateneo Municipal de Manila as a valedictorian.
 There, he translated Virgil's Aeneid from Latin to Spanish.
 He later took up law at University of Santo Tomas.